Food

 Feral cats are known for their adaptability and ability to survive in various environments.
 When it comes to their diet, feral cats are opportunistic hunters and scavengers, which means they will eat whichever food is available to them.

-This can include small mammals such as mice and rats, birds, insects, and even human food scraps.
+This includes small mammals such as mice and rats, birds, insects, and even human food scraps.

 Feral cats may also hunt and eat fish, depending on their habitat.
 Feral cats are skilled at finding food sources and making the most of whatever they can find.